jayjunlee/AM04-MIPS-CPU/README.md

 and [MIPS O32 ABI](https://en.wikipedia.org/wiki/MIPS_architecture#Calling_conventions);
 in particular, this choice exploits the following existing requirements:

-- For the reset, we require that all registers (including the PC) are set to 0.
+- For the reset, we require that all registers (excluding the PC) are set to 0.
 - The MIPS ABI also specifies that integer return values from functions are placed in register $v0, which is defined to be register 2.
 - The MIPS ABI also specifies that the return address for a function is stored in register $ra, which is defined to be register 31.